 This approach is effective, but it’s not instant.
 Depending on your current financial situation, savings rate and how you define “enough” money to live on, it could take a decade or more to reach FI.
 Just keep in mind that no matter what your horizon is, you’ll be ahead of the majority of the world that will probably never retire.

 You should also be aware that I’m not a certified financial planner or an accountant.
 I’m just one guy sharing his experience.
 I’m sharing what I learned on my own journey from my own perspective (a white, gay, single, American, male that came from a relatively high income job and lived in a high cost of living area).
 There are lots of ways to reach FI so my path certainly isn’t the only one to consider.
 My goal is simply to share my story, and bring together what I learned in an organized, free guide.
-Hopefully, you’re interested in reading on because we’re about to start getting into the next step: setting a quantified dollar target for financial independence.
+Hopefully, you’re interested in reading on because we’re about to start getting into the next step: setting a quantified savings target that will tell you when you can achieve financial independence.